After deadly wrecks, Atlanta bans electric scooters at night

 City officials on Thursday announced a ban on electric scooters and electric bikes from 9 p.m. until 4 a.m. daily.
 The ban takes effect Friday.

-Atlanta Mayor Keisha Lance Bottoms says city officials have asked e-scooter vendors to disable the devices during the hours they’re banned.
+City officials have asked e-scooter vendors to disable the devices during the hours they’re banned, the mayor said.

 This story has been corrected to say police in East Point reported the latest death; not Atlanta police.